Fung920/blogsource/source/_posts/Issues-of-building-RAC-ADG.md

 Finished backup at 2019-01-04 10:06:40
 ```

-scp the standby and catalog with it:
+scp to the standby and catalog with it:
 ```sql
 RMAN> catalog datafilecopy '/gglog/data319.dbf';